infoabtdex/YouKOL-Clone/temp/active/step8_security_enhancements.md

   referrerPolicy: { policy: 'same-origin' }
 }));
 ```

+**Note**: While `'unsafe-eval'` is generally not recommended in a Content Security Policy, it's included here because Alpine.js requires it for dynamic evaluation of expressions.

 ### 4. Input Validation & Sanitization
 Enhanced validation and sanitization for user inputs.